 3 Die variation, if more than one occurred on this base.
 Die types are described separately below the

 entry.
-Type 1a is a subtype, identical to Type 1 in construction and appearance.
+Type 1a is a repeat or subtype of Type 1, identical in construction and appearance.

 4 Lowest number known, verified or observed.